 This 66-mile water trail begins in Colquitt County before traveling through Thomasville, then Grady County, and crossing in to Florida.
 This river travels through a bottomland forest, and is filled with sandbars, beaches, and lots of wildlife – watch out for alligators!

 This trail is perfect for beginners and experts alike.

 On the Withlacoochee and Little River Water Trail

 With a distance of almost 160 miles, there is a lot of explore on this water trail that travels through Valdosta, Moultrie, Tifton, and Quitman before heading south into Florida!

 These water trails are mostly flatwater trails with some Class I rapids, and are great for experts and beginners alike.
 Paddle through the black waters and cypress trees, and enjoy the peaceful scenery of south Georgia.

 Outfitters in South Georgia

-Okefenokee Adventures offers single and tandem kayak and canoe rentals, including multi-day rentals for overnight trips.
+Okefenokee Adventures offers single and tandem kayak and canoe rentals, including multi-day rentals for overnight trips at the Okefenokee Swamp.
 They also offer kayak tours, and shuttle services.

 CORE has kayak rentals for students, faculty and staff of Valdosta State University!